BrandyLarramore/Economic-Determinants-of-Healthcare-Decisions/README.md

 It's important to note that correlation does not two imply causation, and the observed relationship between income and vaccination rates is likely additionally influenced by a combination of other factors not explored in this project.
 Addressing disparities in vaccination rates requires a multifaceted approach that considers socioeconomic, cultural, and systemic factors to ensure equitable access to vaccines for all communities.

 After the analysis was complete I spent a significant amount of my free time theorizing as to what could cause this unexpected correlation.
 A few of my theories include:

 1) Access to additional healthcare options - Higher-income individuals may have access to alternative healthcare options, such as naturopathic or holistic medicine, which may lead them to prioritize alternative approaches to disease prevention over vaccination.
 Higher-income individuals may also perceive themselves to be at lower risk of vaccine-preventable diseases due to factors such as access to better healthcare, sanitation, and living conditions.
 As a result, they may underestimate the importance of vaccination for themselves and their communities.

-2) Types of insurance - Lower income families may have state provided medical insurance instead of private insurance which could potentially have less copays, or barriers to access to vaccinations.
+2) Types of insurance - Lower income families may have state provided medical insurance instead of private insurance which could potentially have less copays, or barriers of access to vaccinations.